Blessing of the Animals

 Family Engineering Night

 A special morning during Celebrate Learning Week, students may invite grandparents or a special friend to share in their morning.
-Guests attend Chapel and spend an hour in the class with their student, followed by brunch in Lehman Hall.
-Parents don’t attend.
+Guests attend Chapel on Friday, April 30 via Zoom beginning at 11:45am and listen to a few family stories.

 Parents and Kindergarten through Grade 5 students (K-5) use creative problem solving, teamwork, and communication to solve engineering challenges together during this evening of challenge and fun.
 The evening fun happens during Exploration Week, a week of no homework, so everyone can be an engineer!